pingidentity/pingidentity-devops-getting-started/docs/how-to/upgradePingCentral.md

    ![PingCentral 1.12 Navigation Menu](../images/pingcentral112.png)

 Finally, a check of the `DATABASECHANGELOG` table in the MySQL pod should show the new version of PingCentral as the last few entries in that table (51 entries as of this writing).
 These updated entries indicate the database migration was successful.

+!!! note "Not all versions have database migrations"
+    The 1.10 -> 1.12 upgrade involved database updates.
+Not all versions will have database updates, and corresponding `DATABASECHANGELOG` entries may not be present.

 ## Cleanup